moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## FETCH_OK {#message-fetch-ok}

-A publisher sends a FETCH_OK control message for successful fetches.
+A publisher sends a FETCH_OK control message in response to successful fetches.
+A publisher MAY send Objects in response to a FETCH before the FETCH_OK message is sent, but the FETCH_OK MUST NOT be sent until the latest group and object are known.

 ~~~
 FETCH_OK